Forming a company

 Starting a new business

 1.You and your company are separate.
-A company is a separate legal entity from you, and its money is not your money.
-If you don’t keep to these boundaries you could end up in a lot of trouble with the HMRC.
+A company is a separate legal entity from you, and its funds are not yours.
+If you don’t keep to these boundaries you could end up in a lot of trouble with HMRC.

 2. Look at the tax bills.
 You need to look at the total tax cost for both you and the company before deciding whether this is the best option for you.
-It is a complex equation and you will need professional help.
-Limited companies are unlikely to result in a lower tax bill overall for people on a low income.
+It is a complex equation.

 3. Taking money out of your company.
 Money you take out of the company will usually be paid as either salary or dividends.
-You need an understanding of tax and company law to get this right – or you need to pay someone else to do the administration for you.
-If you use your company’s bank account to pay private bills you are likely to get into difficulties with the HMRC and what you do could even be challenged in court.
+You need an understanding of tax and company law to get this right.

 4. Providing your services through a company (sometimes called a ‘Personal Service Company’).
 If you have a company through which you provide services to your clients or customers, you may come within special rules for personal service companies (often referred to as ‘IR35’).
 These provisions defeat any tax advantages of trading as a company, as compared to being a direct employee of the organisation you are working for.
 You may also be affected by the Agency legislation and Managed Service Company rules.

 6. Administration.
-There are lots of rules about what you can and can’t do with a company.
 The records that you need to keep are more complex than for a partnership or sole trader.
 Annual accounts must be prepared in an agreed format and information submitted to Companies House.
 A tax return has to be completed for the company and tax paid on its profits.
-You will almost certainly need to pay for professional help.